Here Are The Five Most Anticipated Horror Movies Coming In 2019

-Movies like A Quiet Place, Hereditary, The Nun, and Halloween have all done impressive numbers at the box office in 2018.
+Movies like A Quiet Place, Hereditary, The Nun, and Halloween have all gotten impressive numbers at the box office in 2018.
 What’s even more interesting is that many of the horror films released this year have been critical hits as well.
-With Hereditary and A Quiet Place both ranking among some of the best reviewed movies of the year, it’s becoming clear that horror is definitely a driving force in modern movies.
+With Hereditary and A Quiet Place both ranking among some of the best-reviewed movies of the year, it’s becoming clear that horror is definitely a driving force in modern movies.

 With 2018 drawing to a close, many may be wondering how 2019 will measure up.
-According to Looper, however, 2019 could be just as big or bigger of a year for the horror genre, as there is a veritable blizzard of new movies for fans to look forward to.
+According to Looper, 2019 could be just as big or bigger of a year for the horror genre, as there is a veritable blizzard of new movies for fans to look forward to.

 Here’s a list of five horror movies coming in 2019 that are sure to keep horror fans buzzing online for the foreseeable future.